ac-tuwien/MHLib.jl/README.md

 Moreover, the main file provides:
 - `git_version()`:
-    Function returning the abbreviated git version string of the current project.
-It is good practice to write this information also to a file wit log-information of an optimization run in order to be able to later possibly reproduce results with the same program version.
+    Function returning the abbreviated git version string of the repository in the current working directory.
+It is good practice to write this information also to a file with log-information of an optimization run in order to be able to later possibly reproduce results with the same program version.

-# Configuration/Parametrization
+## Configuration/Parametrization

 *Remark:* Earlier MHLib versions relied heavily on an extensible `settings` mechanism for various configuration parameters that corresponded to a global dictionary that is compiled from command line arguments provided when starting Julia.
 With version 0.3.0, `MHLib` replaced this mechanism by classical keyword arguments with default values in functions or constructors of structs.
 Partly, they are stored in separate `...Config` structs, partly directly in the respective structs representing certain metaheuristics.
-In applications using `MHLib`, we also do not recommended to make use of such a global variable-based configuration parameter dictionary approach and/or the heavy use of Julia command line arguments (`ARGS`) anymore.
+In applications using `MHLib`, we also do not recommend to make use of such a global variable-based configuration parameter dictionary approach and/or the heavy use of Julia command line arguments (`ARGS`) anymore.
 Typically in Julia development, one better does not restart/call the whole Julia framework independently for each optimization/test run.
 It is usually much more efficient to use [Revise](https://github.com/timholy/Revise.jl) to automatically update the code in a continuously running Julia REPL session and to call individual optimization runs/tests from therein - directly with the keyword arguments to be used.
 Also when performing larger tests over many optimization runs in a batched fashion, it is often much simpler to do this directly in Julia instead of using a shell script that calls Julia many times.
 This partly also holds when using a compute cluster: better aggregate multiple runs - in particular when each run is relatively short - into fewer Julia processes to avoid/reduce Julia startup overhead.

-Thus, for the various configuration parameters of the divers metaheuristics realized in `MHLib`, see the respective functions and structs doc-strings.
+Thus, for the various configuration parameters of the diverse metaheuristics realized in `MHLib`, see the respective functions and structs doc-strings.

-# Files
+## Files

-## `Schedulers.jl`, provides type `Scheduler`
+### `Schedulers.jl`, provides type `Scheduler`
-A an abstract framework for single trajectory metaheuristics that rely on iteratively applying certain methods to a current solution.
+An abstract framework for single trajectory metaheuristics that rely on iteratively applying certain methods to a current solution.
-Modules like `GVNSs` and `LNSs` extend this type towards more specific metaheuristics.
+`GVNSs.jl` and `LNSs.jl` build on this type to realize more specific metaheuristics.

 **Keyword-parameters** that can be passed to the `Scheduler`:
 - `checkit=false`: call `check` for each solution after each method application in order to test and ensure validity (often useful when debugging)
-- `consider_initial_sol=`: if set, consider the given solution as valid initial solution, otherwise it is assumed to be uninitialized
+- `consider_initial_sol=false`: if set, consider the given solution as valid initial solution, otherwise it is assumed to be uninitialized
 - `log=true`: if true write all log information, else none
 - `lnewinc=true`: always write iteration log if new incumbent solution
-- `lfreq=-1`: frequency of writing iteration logs (0: none, >0: number of iterations,
+- `lfreq=0`: frequency of writing iteration logs (0: none, >0: number of iterations,
     -1: iteration 1,2,5,10,20,...)
 - `titer=100`: maximum number of iterations (<0: turned off)
 - `ttime=-1`: time limit in seconds (<0: turned off)
-- `tciter-1`: maximum number of iterations without improvement (<0: turned off)
+- `tciter=-1`: maximum number of iterations without improvement (<0: turned off)
-- `tctime-1`: maximum time in seconds without improvement (<0: turned off)
+- `tctime=-1`: maximum time in seconds without improvement (<0: turned off)
 - `tobj=-1`: objective value at which should be terminated when reached (<0: turned off)

-## `GVNSs.jl`, provides type `GVNS`
+### `GVNSs.jl`, provides type `GVNS`
 A framework for local search, iterated local search, (general) variable neighborhood search, GRASP, etc.